ImageMagick/Usage-Markdown/bugs/quantization/index.md

 This is a continuation of the previous bug report on [Fuzz Color Distance Bug](../fuzz_distance/) now (IM 6.6.8) fixed, but this time looking at quantization issues with transparency.

-In summery all fully-transparent colors should be classed as being equal, but also equi-distant from all fully-opaque colors.
+In summary all fully-transparent colors should be classed as being equal, but also equi-distant from all fully-opaque colors.

 As a result color quantizatation should concern itself more with opaque colors it should still generate equal amounts of semi-transparent colors accross a range.